LukasJarmalavicius/odin-recipes/README.md

 # odin-recipes
-this is my odin project assigment for recipes it has multiple pages links and images
+this is my odin project assignment for recipes it has multiple pages,links and images

+link to the live preview https://lukasjarmalavicius.github.io/odin-recipes/